 I’m writing from the airport this morning.
 I’m off to NYC for a couple of days, and I thought this would be the perfect time to write all about my week + my Charleston trip.
 I hope you have your coffee ready because this is going to be a long one!
-I picked my coffee up at Cinnabon and it was so hard fighting the temptation for one of those tasty little cinnamon rolls.
+I picked my coffee up at Cinnabon, and it was so hard fighting the temptation for one of those tasty little cinnamon rolls.
 It doesn’t help when my gate is right across from the delicious aroma.

 I spent all last Wednesday locked to the couch editing the video + blog post from my hiking trip.
-I knew I had to get up and do something or I’d officially become a couch potato.
+I knew I had to get up and do something, or I’d officially become a couch potato.

-I laced up my shoes and headed out for a quick three mile run in the neighborhood.
+I laced up my shoes and headed out for a quick three-mile run in the neighborhood.
 After my run, I took the boys out for a two-mile walk.
 When I’m a couch potato, so are they.

 For dinner, I made roasted carrots, salmon, and brussels sprouts.
 I’ll blog that recipe soon!

 I have no idea how it happened, but I’m on a kickball team in a real kickball league.
 I hadn’t played kickball since I was in sixth grade!
 Not to brag or anything but Meighan and I both scored on our first kicks.
 My second kick was caught, and I managed to get a few people out.
-It was honestly such a fun night and I can’t wait for my next game.
+It was honestly such a fun night, and I can’t wait for my next game.
 When I got home, I made leftover flat out wrap pizzas and a Caesar salad for dinner.
 Meighan and I headed to Charleston Friday morning.
 This was going to be our last long run together before our half marathon.
 We wanted it to be somewhere fun, so we could celebrate how far we have come.
 As soon as we arrived in Folly, we headed to CVS and the grocery store for beach snacks and a quick lunch.

-Now, that’s a big SAND wich. 😉
+Now, that’s a big SAND which. 😉

-All of that bread was too much and I didn’t want to be too full for our dinner, so I reconstructed the sandwich.
+All of that bread was too much, and I didn’t want to be too full for our dinner, so I reconstructed the sandwich.

 We spent a couple of hours on the beach and then headed to get coffee and walk the pier.
-Folly is so much fun to explore and it’s filled with fun shops and restaurants.
+Folly is so much fun to explore, and it’s filled with fun shops and restaurants.

 If you’ve read any of my other Folly Beach/Charleston blogs, you know I never leave without a cappuccino Center Street Coffee!
 It’s the cutest little spot, and the coffee is delicious!